Mr-Clem/MMSE_Arduino/README.md

 Depending of the number of sensor that send "DANGER" to the server, the message on each client LCD display will be different.
-You can run as many clients as you want.
+<br>You can run as many clients as you want.